Chapter

 What does John 6:43 mean?

 In the Old Testament, Israel demonstrates a bad habit of "grumbling" against God (Exodus 15:24; 17:4; Numbers 14:2).
-This usually occurs when God's plan, or the way He accomplishes it, differ from Israel's preferred methods.
+This usually occurs when God's plan or methods differ from Israel's preferences.
 Here, the issue is fundamentally the same.
-Jesus has drawn crowds due to His miracles (John 6:2; John 6:9–14), but those people are missing the real message behind them (John 6:26).
+Jesus has drawn crowds due to His miracles (John 6:2, 9–14), but those people are missing the real message behind them (John 6:26).
 As Jesus explains that eternal life comes through belief in the Messiah (John 6:27–29), and not through good works, the people resort to the time-honored tradition of complaining.

-There are places in the Gospels where Christ's "do" or "do not" statements are instructive.
-They have the gentle character of a teacher, or a guide.
+In the Gospels, many of Christ's "do" or "do not" statements are instructive.
+They have the gentle character of a teacher or a guide.
 This is not one of those places.
 Jesus has performed miracles and clearly explained eternal life to the people, who have responded with outrageous requests (John 6:30), lame excuses (John 6:42), and now they are mumbling under their breath.
 Christ's comment here does not sound like coaching so much as scolding: "knock it off!"

-This will be followed by Jesus repeating the idea that He, Himself, is the Bread of Life, and the source of eternal salvation.
-The ultimate cure for spiritual ignorance is to confront such persons with the truth; they can either accept it or reject it, but they cannot later claim they did not know right from wrong.
+Jesus will then repeat the idea that He, Himself, is the Bread of Life, and the source of eternal salvation (John 6:44).
+The ultimate cure for spiritual ignorance is being confronted with the truth.
+A person can either accept it or reject it, but they cannot later claim they did not know right from wrong.

 Expand